-A. Executive Leadership

-The University of North Carolina at Charlotte (UNC Charlotte) has the responsibility to ensure compliance with OSHA regulations.

-B. Program Administrator

-The Office of Environmental Health and Safety (EHS) shall administer this plan and assist departments with implementation.

-C. Departmental Management

-The department shall supply appropriate equipment, training and enforcement of environmental, health and safety regulatory compliance programs and plans.
+- A. Executive Leadership.
+UNC Charlotte has the responsibility to ensure compliance with OSHA regulations. - B. Program Administrator.
+The Office of Environmental Health and Safety (EHS) shall administer this plan and assist departments with implementation. - C. Departmental Management.
+The department shall supply appropriate equipment, training and enforcement of environmental, health and safety regulatory compliance programs and plans. - D. Employee.
+The employees shall adhere to all environmental, health, and safety requirements while performing his/her job duties. - E. Contractors/Vendors.

-D. Employee

-The employees shall adhere to all environmental, health, and safety requirements while performing his/her job duties.

-E. Contractors/Vendors

 Contractors and vendors are required to develop their OSHA compliance program and adhere to compliance regulations.